 Direct Mail Is Alive

 Direct mail is alive although it is losing favor with a lot of internet oriented marketers.
 Why?
-Because it does not have the same pull it once did.
+Does it not have the same pull it once did?
 Is it because it stopped working or because the ROI isn’t there?
 Or is it just an emotional race to Internet marketing?

 A friend of mine markets for a medical products company.
 He is an old line marketer and insisted that direct mail marketing works.
 Of course, others told him he was nuts.
 A few weeks later a salesman walked into a prospect.
 The prospect goes the back and brings out the brochure from the mail program.
 In fact, the same salesman walked into two in a row and had the same thing happen.